npcole/npyscreen/docs/Documentation.rst

 .addForm(*id*, *FormClass* ...)
 	This version creates a new form and registers it with the NPSAppManaged instance.
 It returns a weakref.proxy to the form object.  *id* should be a string that uniquely identifies the Form.  *FormClass* should be the class of form to create.
 Any additional arguments will be passed to the Form's constructor.
 In most cases, you should use the *registerForm* method and not this one.

+.addFormClass(*id*, *FormClass* ...):
+    This version registers a class of form rather than an instance.
+A new instance will be created every time it is edited.

 All Forms registered with an NPSAppManaged instance can access the controlling application as *self.parentApp*.

 If for any reason you need to remove a Form, you can do with the .removeForm(*id*) method.